Cheaper gas and food provide some relief from US inflation

-WASHINGTON (AP) — U.S. consumer inflation eased in March, with less expensive gas and food providing some relief to households that have struggled under the weight of surging prices but likely still keeping the Federal Reserve on track to further raise interest rates.
+WASHINGTON (AP) — U.S. consumer inflation eased in March, with less expensive gas and food providing some relief to households that have struggled under the weight of surging prices.
+Yet prices are still rising fast enough to keep the Federal Reserve on track to raise interest rates at least once more, beginning in May.

 The government said Wednesday that consumer prices rose just 0.1% from February to March, down from 0.4% from January to February and the smallest increase since December.

-Measured from a year earlier, prices were up just 5% in March, down sharply from February’s 6% year-over-year increase and the smallest rise in nearly two years.
+Measured from a year earlier, prices were up just 5% in March, down sharply from February’s 6% year-over-year increase and the mildest such rise in nearly two years.
 Much of the drop resulted from price declines for such goods as gas, used cars and furniture, which had soared a year ago after Russia’s invasion of Ukraine.

-Excluding volatile food and energy costs, though, so-called core inflation remains stubbornly high.
+Excluding volatile food and energy costs, though, so-called core inflation is still stubbornly high.
 Core prices rose 0.4% from February to March and 5.6% from a year earlier.
 The Fed and many private economists regard core prices as a better measure of underlying inflation.
-The year-over-year figure edged up in March for the first time in six months.
+The year-over-year figure edged up for the first time in six months.

-Price increases in the economy’s vast service sector — ranging from rents and restaurant meals to haircuts and auto insurance — are keeping core inflation high, at least for now.
+As goods prices have risen more slowly, helping cool inflation, costs in the nation’s services sector — everything from rents and restaurant meals to haircuts and auto insurance — have jumped, keeping core prices elevated.

+“It’s comforting that headline inflation is coming down, but the inflation story has had some shifts under the hood in the last couple of years,” said Sonia Meskin, head of U.S. economics at BNY Mellon’s investment division.
+“Overall inflation still remains much too strong.”

+“We cook more at home than we ever have due to the rising costs,” he said.
+“You do look for the occasional deals and add value when you can — that’s for sure.”

+Gas prices fell 4.6% just from February to March, a drop that partly reflected seasonal factors: Prices at the pump usually rise during spring.
+Gas costs have tumbled 17% over the past year.

+Yet price increases in the service sector are keeping core inflation high, at least for now.
 That trend is widely expected to lead the Fed to raise its benchmark interest rate for a 10th straight time when it meets in May.

+Travel costs are still rising as Americans make up for lost vacation time during the pandemic.
+Airline fares rose 4% from February to March and are up nearly 18% in the past year.
+Hotel prices jumped 2.7% last month and are up 7.3% from a year ago.

-Still, there were positive signs in Wednesday’s report that suggested that inflation pressures are cooling.
-Rental costs rose 0.5% from February to March, still high but the smallest increase in a year.
-Grocery prices fell 0.3%.
-That was the first such drop in 2 1/2 years and was a welcome respite for Americans suffering from painfully elevated food costs.
+Among the biggest drivers of inflation has been rental costs, which make up one-third of the government’s consumer price index.
+Rental costs rose 0.5% from February to March.
+Though still high, that was the smallest such increase in a year.

-Used car prices, which were an early driver of high inflation, fell 0.9%, the ninth straight monthly decline.
-Gas prices, which dropped 4.6% just from February to March, have tumbled 17% over the past year.
+According to Wednesday’s government report, rents have risen by about 9% from a year ago.
+Yet Apartment List, which tracks real-time changes in new leases, shows rents rising at a 2.6% annual pace.
+As more apartments reset with those smaller increases, the government’s inflation data should show milder increases in coming months.

+“It’s something that’s certainly coming, there has been some moderation in rents,” said Mark Vitner, chief economist at Piedmont Crescent Capital.

-Fed officials have projected that after one additional quarter-point hike next month — which would raise their benchmark rate to about 5.1%, its highest point in 16 years — they will pause their hikes but leave their key rate elevated through 2023.
+Fed officials have projected that after one additional quarter-point hike next month — which would raise their benchmark rate to about 5.1%, its highest point in 16 years — they will pause their hikes but leave their key rate unchanged through 2023.
 But officials have cautioned that they could raise rates further if they deem it necessary to curb inflation.

 When the Fed tightens credit with the goal of cooling the economy and inflation, it typically leads to higher rates on mortgages, auto loans, credit card borrowing and many business loans.
 The risk is that ever-higher borrowing rates can weaken the economy so much as to cause a recession.